myreceiptt/nota-markdown/README.md

 > "*Anyone*" becomes "*Anything*",
 > and vice versa can also be.
 >
-> Prof. NOTA is not just a person.
+> Prof. NOTA is not a person.
 > Prof. NOTA is **software**.
 >
 > And software is 0 and 1: